 It is said that the gases produced in the Pogue system did not want to recondense upon cooling.
 Therefore it appears that Pogue was converting a given volume of gasoline into a very large volume of lower molecular weight gaseous fuels.
 These gaseous fuels were then used to power Pogue-equipped engines.

-In the Pogue system, air was bubbled through gasoline contained in the first chamber.
+In the Pogue system, air was bubbled through gasoline contained in the first chamber, where fuel vapors were created.
 This mixture of fuel vapors and air was then heated by high temperature exhaust gases and brought above the cracking temperature of the hydrocarbon fuel.
 There is actually more to consider in what Pogue was doing.

 This cracking of the fuel occurred not in the absence of air, but with a limited amount of air, In such a situation, the carbon in the fuel may readily have combined with the limited supply of oxygen in the included air, to form carbon monoxide.
 In this process, a certain amount of hydrogen gas may also have been released into the fuel stream.